gil-kart/Face-Morphing/README.md

 ![](images/image6.jpg)
 ![](images/image5.jpg)

-we need to create a video of cross dissolving off the first face to the second.
+we need to create a video that showes morphing of the first face to the second.

 in order to do that, we first need to choose a certein amount of points on each face so that each point we chose on the first face, will be mapped to the coresponding point on the second face.